john-azzaro/Study-Client-Side-Form-Data-Validation/README.md

 <br>

-## What is the Form Data Validation Study?
+## What is the Client-Side Form Validation Study?
-The Form Data Validation Study is a handy exploration of data verification of form submissions.
+The Client-Side Form Validation Study is a handy exploration of data verification of form submissions.
 In this example (see live demo), the user can submit a name and a password.
 Additional logic has been provided to make sure that the user submits a name and password that meet a certain criteria, such as a length minimum/limit, whether or not a password or name is provided and, if not, needs to be provided to successfully submit.